 Hundreds of energy industry related bills are introduced by legislators.
 Before those bills are passed into legislation, SECO Energy along with other electric cooperatives throughout the U.S. educate legislators on the possible effects of those bills on the utility grid infrastructure, the environment and the cost of energy for their constituents.
 From time to time, we ask our Member-Owners to take action in letting legislators know how an introduced bill could significantly raise energy cost.

 How can you help?
-Make a difference in the 2018 Election by registering to vote and speaking out.
+Make a difference in state and federal elections by registering to vote and speaking out.

 ENROLL / CONTRIBUTE